-KOB-TV started operations on November 29, 1948, after Albuquerque Journal owner and publisher Tom Pepperday won a television license on his second try.
-Pepperday, who also owned KOB radio (770 AM), had previously applied for one in 1943.
-It is the oldest television station in New Mexico, as well as the third-oldest television station between the Mississippi River and the West Coast (behind WBAP-TV (now KXAS-TV) in Fort Worth, and KDYL-TV (now KTVX) in Salt Lake City).
-Initially, channel 4 ran programming from all four networks—NBC, ABC, CBS and DuMont.
-However, it has always been a primary NBC affiliate owing to its radio sister's long affiliation with NBC radio.
+On November 29, 1948, KOB-TV began operations after Albuquerque Journal owner and publisher Tom Pepperday received a television license on his second attempt.
+Pepperday, who also owned KOB radio (770 AM), had filed for one earlier in 1943.
+It is the oldest television station in New Mexico and the third-oldest between the Mississippi River and the West Coast (after WBAP-TV (now KXAS-TV) in Fort Worth and KDYL-TV (now KTVX) in Salt Lake City).
+Channel 4 first broadcast programming from all four networks—NBC, ABC, CBS, and DuMont.
+However, because to its radio sister's lengthy relationship with NBC radio, it has always been a key NBC affiliate.